hoffmben/hoffmben.github.io/aboutme.md

 <li><span class="fa-li"><i class="fa fa-code" aria-hidden="true"></i></span>
 With my day to day more data engineering and less analysis, my language of choice has moved to Python.
 I still root for R and believe it's dataframe implementation is far more pleasant than Pandas, but a general purpose language for ETL it is not.
-I'm currently, especially skilled in event based pipelines, using Python, AWS, terraform, and Docker.
+I'm currently especially skilled in event based pipelines using Python, AWS, terraform, and Docker.
 <br>
 My research topics have moved strongly towards opensource LLMs.
 I believe these hold substantial promise